muxi-ai/cli/docs/guides/security.md

 | `redirect_url` | Fallback URL when dynamic mode is not available |

 **Security features:**
-- Fernet encryption (auto-generated key stored in secrets)
+- Fernet encryption (user-provided or auto-generated key stored in secrets)

 ---